 The Haas Impact Investing Network (HIIN) provides MBA students with first-hand experience in impact investing.
 HIIN is part of an international network bringing together socially minded MBA students from top business engaged in the process of impact investing.
-This program is run by MBA Impact Investment Network and Training (MIINT) in partnership with Bridges Ventures, an impact investing firm led by Brian Trelstad, former Chief Investment Officer of the Acumen Fund.
+This program is run by MBA Impact Investment Network and Training (MIINT) in partnership with Bridges Ventures.

-- HIIN will select 10-15 Impact Investment Fellows through an application process.
+- HIIN will select up to 25 Impact Investment Fellows through an application process and interview process.

 - Fellows will be divided into teams, each focused on one impact theme.
 Themes could include health and wellness, education and skills, nutrition, financial inclusion, environment, clean tech, or affordable housing.

-- Teams will go through the full impact investing process: researching issue areas, writing an investment thesis, sourcing potential social ventures (early stage startups), conducting due diligence, selecting a venture to pitch, and presenting an investment proposal at the MIINT competition at Wharton, which is typically held in April.
-Bridges will invest up to $50,000 in the winning social venture.
+- Teams will go through the full impact investing process: researching issue areas, writing an investment thesis, sourcing potential social ventures (early stage startups), conducting due diligence, and selecting a venture to pitch.

 - HIIN will organize additional speakers, internal trainings, and treks to meet with local impact investors.